OE-FET/keithley2600/README.md

 *Warning:*

 There are currntly no checks for allowed arguments in the base commands.
 See the Keithley 2600 reference manual for all available commands and arguments.
 Almost all remotely accessible commands can be used with this driver.
-NOT SUPPORTED ARE:
+Not supported are:

 * tspnet.excecute() # conflicts with Python's excecute command
 * All Keithley IV sweep commands.
 We implement our own in the Keithley2600 class.

 *Usage:*

-Connext to keithlkey and perform some base commands:
+Connect to keithlkey and perform some base commands:
 ```python
 >>> from keithley_driver import Keithley2600
 >>> k = Keithley2600('192.168.2.121')